Frequently Asked Questions

 For curious parents who want to understand the Montessori foundation behind the curriculum.

 • It’s the real deal.
 Our curriculum is defined directly by Maria Montessori’s work, not merely “inspired” by.
-Were you to invest thousands of dollars and hours in a classroom Montessori training and certification program, you would instantly recognize the lessons and the method we use as intimately familiar.
+Were you to invest thousands of dollars and hours in a classroom Montessori training and certification program, you would recognize the lessons and the method we use as intimately familiar.

 We are carrying on the legacy by adapting and expanding the scope and sequence and innovating on resources to make it easy for homeschooling parents to implement in their own homes.